 Advantages Of Exoskeletons

 The primary advantage of having an exoskeleton is the protection that it provides.
-They’re basically body armor which can deform and absorb physical blows to protect the ant’s internal structures.
+They’re basically body armor.
+They can deform and absorb physical blows to protect the ant’s internal structures.

 Disadvantages Of Exoskeletons

 As exoskeletons are rigid, they can’t stretch to accommodate growth.
 Because of this, ants have to molt or shed their exoskeletons to grow and develop.
 Check this article to learn more about ants molting.

-One other disadvantage is the fact that exoskeletons limit size.
-This prevents ants from developing more complex structures which may provide them with adaptive advantages and allow them to have a wider size range of prey more prey.
+Another disadvantage is the fact that exoskeletons limit size.
+This prevents ants from developing more complex structures.
+These structures may provide them with adaptive advantages.
+They may also allow ants access to a wider range of prey more prey.

 Do Ants Have Spines?